unopim/user-guide/docs/1.0/attribute/attribute-family.md

 At last, click on **Save Attribute Family** button.

-So now after creating a family New Attribute Family have been created as shown in the below image.
+So now after creating a family the New Attribute Family is visible on the attribute family datagrid as shown in the below image.

  ![Attribute Family](../../assets/1.0/images/attributes/new.png)